grz0zrg/fsynth/README.md

  * cd fsws & npm install & node fsws
  * point your browser to http://127.0.0.1:3000

- If you just want to try it out without the collaborative feature and save, you just need "fsws" then point your browser to http://127.0.0.1:3000
+ If you just want to try it out without the collaborative feature and GLSL code save, you don't need MongoDB and Redis, you just need "fsws" then point your browser to http://127.0.0.1:3000

  If you want to use it with IanniX or OSC app, please look at the osc_relay directory, this should be launched before you use the IanniX controller.

 ## Prod. system

  * *prod_files* contain a list of files and directories that will be copied to the production system
- * *prod* is a shell script which produce an archive from *prod_files*, perform additional cleaning and unarchive over SSH
+ * *prod* is a shell script which produce an archive from *prod_files* list, perform additional cleanup and unarchive over SSH
- * *setup* is a script which is executed on the server after everything has been uploaded and which configure Fragment for the production system
+ * *setup* is a script which is executed on the server after everything has been uploaded, this configure Fragment for the production system

 ## Native app.

 A native app. was developed with [Electron](http://electron.atom.io/) featuring a special login page but it is deprecated as some features does not work with Electron (like dialogs), the advantage of the native app was the built-in [C powered additive synthesis engine](https://github.com/grz0zrg/fas) which made Fragment a bit more accessible (download & play), you can run the native app with Electron by executing `electron .` in the root directory

+A launcher for the audio server program is planned.

 ## Tips and tricks

  * If you enable the *monophonic* setting, you have the RGB output for live coding visuals which can be fully synchronized with the synthesized sounds which will be synthesized by using the alpha channel
- * Pressing F11 in the GLSL code editor trigger fullscreen editor
+ * Pressing F11 in the GLSL code editor make the editor fullscreen (as an overlay)
- * You can feed the display content of any apps on your desktop (such as GIMP or Krita) by streaming your desktop as a camera (v4l2loopback and ffmpeg is usefull to pull of this on Linux)
+ * You can feed the display content of any apps on your desktop (such as GIMP or Krita) by streaming your desktop as a camera (v4l2loopback and ffmpeg is useful to pull of this on Linux)

-## Future
+## The future

-A native viewer app. will probably be done soon, some more work involving parallelism and bugfix on the native FAS program need to be done, maybe a VST/LV2 plugin for accessibility and of course many new features are coming soon. ;)
+Some more work involving parallelism and bugfix on the native FAS program need to be done, maybe a VST/LV2 plugin for accessibility and of course many new features are coming soon. ;)

+A native app. will be done soon but with a totally different paradigm, i believe that it will be the "ultimate" image synth while being extremely simple technically and very flexible/accessible, it will also fix the main limitation of Fragment real-time synthesis by allowing > 60 FPS capture (configurable) which mean better and basically unlimited granularity as the hardware get faster.

 ## Stuff used to make this